ErykKul/json-transformer/README.md

 final Transformer transformer = FACTORY_WITH_LOGGER.createFromFile("example/transformer.json");
 ```

 Transformers created that way can then access the new function.
-For example:
+For example, you can now create this transformer:
 ```json
 {
     "transformations": [